Returning to the Brave Writer Philosophy for High School

 3) The Expository Essay class would be great for Sallie.
 She can take it now or in the fall.
 Either.

 4) College is important but it’s also expensive.
 I made the mistake of paying for Noah when he wasn’t ready.
-He quit for 3 years and is back now paying for it himself.
-Liam is not yet decided about college (18, done with high school) so he’s going to Europe for a month just to get out of the tedium of work and life here.
-He needs to have a new experience so he’s getting one.
-I told him I won’t pay for college until he knows he’s ready and wants to go.
+He quit for 3 years then went back and paid for it himself.
+Liam was undecided about college so went to Europe for a month just to get out of the tedium of work and life here.
+He needed to have a new experience.
+I didn’t pay for college until he knew he was ready.

 It’s good to fulfill basic high school requirements and to be “prepared” for the option of college, but you don’t want to shortchange the chance to do amazing things!
 This is the time for it.

 My oldest two kids were in a Shakespeare Acting company in high school, btw, as one of their “big things.”

 I hope that helps a little.
 You’ve been a wonderful family to work with over the years!